Xray-OS/xray_os/README.md

 # xray_os
 This is the iso build folder for Xray_OS.
-Big thanks to the ArcoLinux project, because it was my main learning source, to comprehend the way Arch Linux works in a way that allows me to made this project possible, specifically, the ALCI Project: Arch Linux Calamares Installer.
+Big thanks to the ArcoLinux project, because it was my main learning source, to comprehend the way Arch Linux works in a manner that allows me to made this project possible, specifically, the ALCI Project: Arch Linux Calamares Installer.

 Don't care about reading, just want to download the ISO right now?